Azure/CCOInsights/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md

 ![azurecompute](/install/images/AzureCompute.png)

-## Azure VNETs and Subnets Recommendations Dashboard tab
+## Azure VNETs and Subnets Recommendations page

 In this tab, you will be able to identify VNETs with only one subnet, if there are any VNET peering and if some of the subnets is exhausting its IP Pool.